dottedmag/ppow/README.md

 }
 ```

-By default, prep commands are executed on the initial run of modd.
+By default, prep commands are executed on the initial run of ppow.
 The
 `+onchange` option can be used to skip the initial run, and only execute when
 there is a detected change.